-Now we'll construct nanopore devices from our membranes, forming the synthetic portion of our bionanotechnology.
+Now we'll construct a nanopore in our Si3N4 membranes.

-A hexagonal prism shape is more convenient than the parallelepiped for building our nanodevices, while also having the ability to match the $\mathrm{Si}3\mathrm{N}4$ lattice at the system's boundaries.
-Thus, cutting the system to a hexagonal prism will allow us to use hexagonal prism periodic boundary conditions.
-In the script for this purpose, we first obtain the crystal geometry from the remark lines in the PDB and write a file describing the hexagonal periodic boundary conditions.
-Next, for convenience, we shift the crystal so that its centroid coincides with the origin.
+Our subsequent MD simulations will use periodic boundary conditions, so the shape of our system must be such that the $Si_3N_4$ lattice matches at the system's boundaries.
+A hexagonal prism shape can match this lattice and is more convenient than the parallelpiped we just created for housing a nanopore with a roughly circular cross section.
+In the script for this purpose, we first obtain the crystal geometry from the REMARK lines in the PDB and write a file describing the hexagonal periodic boundary conditions.
+Next, for convenience, we shift the crystal so that its centroid coincides with the origin of the coordinate system.
 We finally copy the atom records from the input PDB to the output PDB, skipping those that do not lie within the hexagonal prism.
-If you'd like to skip the details of this script, move on to page 15.
+If you'd like to skip the details of this script, move on to page 16.

 The first section again contains what serves as arguments to the script.
 To save time when the script is altered to act on different files, a file name prefix is defined which gives the output files systematic names based on the name of the input file.
-In addition to cutting the system to a hexagonal prism, the script cutHexagon.tcl also produces a boundary file (with a .bound extension) that contains the periodic lattice vectors needed to form bonds between atoms at the boundaries and run simulations in NAMD.
+In addition to cutting the system to a hexagonal prism, the script cutHexagon.tcl also produces a boundary file (with a .bound extension) that contains the periodic simulation cell vectors needed to form bonds between atoms at the boundaries and run simulations in NAMD.